 \subsection{Qualitative Results}

+The analysis of DeepTrack output for different scenarios are discussed in this section.
+In Fig. \ref{fig:allGood}-\ref{fig:failed}, the location of the neighbors (gray triangles) are shown at $t_{0}$.
+Triangles denoting red, green, and blue represent observed history paths, ground truth, and model output.
 The model predicted output for four scenarios is shown as an aid to understanding the model behaviour: \textcircled{\raisebox{-0.9pt}{1}} congested traffic (Fig.~\ref{fig:congested_tr}), \textcircled{\raisebox{-0.9pt}{2}} lane-keeping (Fig.~\ref{fig:lane_keeping}), \textcircled{\raisebox{-0.9pt}{3}} maneuvering and passing a car from left lane (Fig.~\ref{fig:manuv_l}), \textcircled{\raisebox{-0.9pt}{3}} maneuvering and passing a car from right lane (Fig.~\ref{fig:manuv_r}), and \textcircled{\raisebox{-0.9pt}{4}} cases where the model failed to predict the trajectory precisely (Fig.~\ref{fig:failed}).
 The three types of the path shown in red, green, and blue triangles represent path history, ground truth, and predicted trajectory for the designated vehicle.
 The location of the neighbors (gray triangles) is also shown at $t_{0}$.
-For the sake of simplicity, we didn't show the neighbors history path.
+For the sake of simplicity, we did not show the neighbors history path.

-The comparison of Fig.~\ref{fig:congested_tr} and Fig.\ref{fig:lane_keeping} shows that the model can accurately estimate the velocity of the interest car based on the ego history.
+The comparison of Fig.~\ref{fig:congested_tr} and Fig. \ref{fig:lane_keeping} shows that the model can accurately estimate the velocity of the interest car based on the ego history.
 The model correctly predicted that vehicles would travel less distance as a result of congested traffic.
 The vehicle in the lane-keeping scenario travels farther, and DeepTrack has interfered with the same behavior.
 Figures \ref{fig:manuv_l} and \ref{fig:manuv_l} illustrate how DeepTrack performs when a car of interest passes its front vehicle from either the left or the right lane.
 Fig.~\ref{fig:failed} shows the scenarios in which DeepTrack was not able to predict the trajectories due to uncertainty in driver behavior.
 In the congested scenario (Fig.~\ref{fig:cg_bad}), although the driver slowly drove his car until $t_{0}$, the vehicle stopped for the entire next five seconds, while the model predicts it would come close to the front car.
-An alternative scenario (Fig. \ref{fig:ml_bad}) involves the vehicle being steered into the right lane.
-The model predicted that the vehicle would keep the lane and accelerate for the next five seconds; however, the driver has decided to change the lane another time.
-In this case, the model did not capture this behaviour since the maneuver occurred during the prediction horizon.